Key2Consulting/PowerSync/README.md

 Write-PSYDebugLog -Message "Process $PID could not find table '$tableName', initiating table creation."
 ```
 ### Variable Log
-The Variable Log is used to capture the state changes of PowerSync variables.
+The Variable Log is used to capture the state changes of PowerSync State Variables.
 Tracking state changes is important when trying to debug an issue due to dynamic nature of integration systems.
 Use of `Set-PSYVariable` automatically writes to this log.
 ```PowerShell
 Write-PSYVariableLog -Name 'My Variable Name' -Value 'New Value'
 ```